At SF Bayview town hall meeting, anger erupts as police show footage of an unarmed man

 Captain Matthews, sitting beside Police Chief Scott and Captain Steven Ford of the Bayview Station, said that on Friday at 10:30 a.m., O’Neil robbed a California Lottery van containing lottery tickets.

-Police chased O’Neil in the lottery van, which was “caravaning” with a gold SUV containing an unknown number of suspects in cahoots with O’Neil, Matthews said.
+Police chased O’Neil in the lottery van, which was “caravaning” with a gold SUV containing an unknown number of suspects allegedly working with O’Neil, Matthews said.
 After police detained the occupants of the gold SUV, police continued to chase O’Neil until he slowed the van at Fitzgerald Avenue and Griffiths Street.

-There, Matthews said, O’Neil got out of the van, ran past the passenger window of a patrol car and was shot through the window by an officer, who has not been identified.
-The officer was apparently a recent graduate of the Police Academy.
+There, Matthews said, O’Neil got out of the van, ran past the passenger window of a patrol car, and was shot through the window by an officer, who has not been identified.
+The officer was reportedly a recent graduate of the Police Academy.

 That officer’s body-worn camera captured the incident.
 It was played twice for community members at the meeting.